Spring 2021: UMR Maroon and Gold Sunrise Plan 2.0

 - To the extent possible, give students flexibility around the choice of an on-campus experience, or other alternative;

 - Reinforce our mission of teaching and learning, research and discovery, and outreach and public service, while keeping our community safe; and

 - Use data and science to evaluate the status and effectiveness of our public health response systems and general campus operations designed to prevent COVID-19 transmission.

-To this end, we have developed what we are calling the UMR Maroon and Gold Sunrise Plan for Fall 2020.
+To safely bring students back to campus, we developed the UMR Maroon and Gold Sunrise Plan 2.0

 - Remain in their residence hall except to:

 - Attend classes (when such classes are in-person or blended)

 - Purchase groceries (which can be done online, with delivery)